 Getting Started With Your Mindset Makeover

 Visualization is picturing with absolute clarity and belief that what you want in your life will be.
 One thing that helps visualization is creating a vision board.
 You should fill a vision board with pictures and quotes that represent the things you want most in life.
 If you have physical goals like getting a new car, put a picture of the actual car you want.
 For more abstract goals, such as wanting to be more confident, choice items or even a quote that represents this.
 I would use a sexy photograph of a plus-size model.
 Nothing says confidence more.
 It is your choice to do this within your mind, on a board, or both.
 No matter what you do to aid your visualization, the more detailed you can be, the more likely you are to achieve the exact things you want in your life.

-The human mind is powerful and these tools work well to maximize that power.
+These tools maximize the power of the human mind.
 Both visualizations and affirmations work without special skills.
-With just your mind and a little effort, you will be well on your way to your own mindset makeover.
-In fact, your mind is so powerful that it believes whatever you are telling it.
-These with the tools I am about to tell you all make it easier to help your mind work for you, instead of against you.
+All you need for your mindset makeover is your mind.
+These tools I am about to tell you make it easier to help your mind work for you, instead of against you.

 Success is really about your mindset.